ChrisWiegman/kana/README.md

 - `wpdebug` **false** - the default usage of the `wpdebug` start flag
 - `mailpit` **false** - the default usage of the `mailpit` start flag
 - `ssl` **false** - the default usage of the `ssl` start flag
+- `imageUpdateDays` **1** - the number of days Kana will wait between checking for updated Docker images.
+Set this to `0` to disable the check for newer images altogether (Kana will only download missing images)

 You can get or set any of the above options using a similar syntax to GIT's config.
 For example: